 How to Choose the Best Email Marketing Service

-The vehicle that enables a business entity to send the emails in an efficient and trackable manner is an email marketing service.
-As you might imagine, there are many of varying quality.
+The platform that enables a business to send mass emails in an efficient and trackable manner is an email marketing service.
+As you might imagine, there are many and they vary in quality.

-The top three factors to consider when choosing an email marketing service are 1) cost, 2) ease of use, and 3) their ability to keep your emails out of spam.
+The top three factors to consider when choosing an email marketing service are: 1) cost, 2) ease of use, and 3) their ability to keep your emails out of your recipients’ spam folder.

 Don’t just go with the cheapest.
-Look down the road as far as you can and choose the one that is most cost efficient once your business is stabilized.
-It’s best not to have to make a switch once you have a larger list.
+It’s kind of a hassle to switch.
+Look down the road as far as you can see and choose the provider that is most cost efficient once your business has grown.

 Ease of Use

 All email marketing services require you to go through a bit of a learning curve, but some make it easier than others to start a list, create and design an ongoing email campaign or send out a one-time blast.

 These days, there are very few inboxes that aren’t inundated — and email providers, such as Gmail, are keen to keep your inbox as free from spam as possible to keep you happy.